-This defines a first order (latent) LDS with graphical model fig(24.3); the extension to higher orders is straightforward.
+This (latent) LDS can be represented as a graphical model fig(24.3) with the extension to higher orders being intuitive.
 In the stationary case the parameters are time-independent.

-Later we will need explicit expressions for the transition and emission distributions, which we describe here for the stationary case with zero bias hidden and emissions.
-Each hidden variable is a multidimensional Gaussian distributed vector \mathbf{h}t , as is the vector output \mathbf{v}t .
+Explicit expressions for the transition and emission distributions are given below for the stationary case with zero bias hidden and emissions.
+Each hidden variable is a multidimensional Gaussian distributed vector \mathbf{h}t , with which states that \mathbf{h}{t+1} has a mean equal to \mathbf{Ah}t and has Gaussian fluctuations described by the covariance matrix Σ_H .
+Similarly,